 A contingent liability arises when an event has taken place that gives the Fund a possible obligation whose existence will only be confirmed by the occurrence or otherwise of uncertain future events not wholly within the control of the Fund.
 Contingent liabilities also arise in circumstances where a provision would otherwise be made but either it is not probable that an outflow of resources would be required, or the amount of the obligation cannot be measured reliably.
-Contingent liabilities are not recognised in the Net Assets Statement but disclosed in Note 24 of the accounts.
+Contingent liabilities are not recognised in the Net Assets Statement.

 Undrawn commitments relate to outstanding call payments due on unquoted limited partnership funds held in private equity, property and infrastructure parts of the portfolio.
 The amounts "called" by these funds are irregular in both size and timing over a period of between four and six years from the date of each original commitment.
+Undrawn commitments are disclosed in Note 24 of the accounts.